Dual Occupancy Landscape Documentation for DA (NSW)

 In this context, dual occupancy refers to residential developments comprising two self‑contained dwellings on a single lot, commonly described as dual occupancy or duplex developments.

-Dual occupancy as a documentation challenge
+Dual occupancy as a coordination challenge

 -